 Falling Semi Truck Cargo Spills, Kills Oncoming Driver

-Ryan James Yancey of Portland, Oregon, was only 31 years old when the semi-truck he was driving in Idaho struck hay bales that had fallen into his path from another tractor-trailer rig.
+A man from Portland, Oregon, was only 31 years old when the semi-truck he was driving in Idaho struck hay bales that had fallen into his path from another tractor-trailer rig.
 The time was 11:50 a.m. on February 9, 2017, when Idaho State Police were called to investigate the crash.
-The troopers reported that Mr. Yancey died from his injuries at the scene.
+The troopers reported that he died from his injuries at the scene.

 The opposing driver was identified as a 22-year-old trucker from West Valley, Utah.
-State Police officers made notice in their report that Mr. Yancey was properly fastened in his cab with a seatbelt.
+State Police officers made notice in their report that the man who was killed was properly fastened in his cab with a seatbelt.
 Still, his life could not be saved.
-The result of the uncontrolled failure of the hay trailer was a fatal injury crash that cost Mr. Yancey his life at young age.
+The result of the uncontrolled failure of the hay trailer was a fatal injury crash that cost him his life at young age.

 Falling Cargo Lawsuit

 Semi trailers are ever more dangerous when transporting cargo, as the materials loaded onto them can break loose and cause catastrophic accidents when they are not properly secured, loaded poorly or pulled too fast.
 Those mistakes can cause a load shift that puts other motorists and pedestrians at risk.

 A good truck crash lawyer is able to launch an independent investigation into any fatal road spill to determine how the opposing driver or trucking company failed to comply with the cargo securement law set forth by the Federal Motor Carrier Safety Administration (FMCSA).
 New cargo securement laws went into effect in 2004.
 Hay trailers don’t tip and spill when they are loaded to the correct height and weight, then properly tied down and pulled at a safe speed.